 In examiner’s report, it highlights some areas that many students performance can be improved such as substantive testing and procedures, test of controls and auditor’s report.

 It is important to stress that the knowledge and skills in Audit and Assurance are partly relevant to Financial Reporting.
 Familiar with accounting standards is no doubt an advantage to take Audit and Assurance exam.

 All questions are compulsory.
-The 3-hour (see below) exam will assess all parts of the syllabus and will test knowledge and some comprehensive or application of this knowledge.
+The 3-hour computer-based exam (CBE) will assess all parts of the syllabus and will test knowledge and some comprehensive or application of this knowledge.